ScottOnestak/SamsungActivityFeatureSelection/README.md

 --------------Recommendation---------------

 I would recommend not running this algorithm on any laptop or computer that cannot handle a long computation time at maximum utilization of the machine.
 Conducting a 5-fold cross-validation random forest algorithm took approximately 20 minutes to run on my machine using multi-threading.

+An implementation using the caret package for selecting training/testing sets, and the h2o package for running the random forest algorithm would most likely produce better, more efficient results.